modenaxe/dog-breed-classifier/README.md

 * The network was trained for around 10 epochs.

 ## Step6-7 Write and test an algorithm to read an image and apply the previous points
-An algorithm was developed that uses all the functions above and does the following:
+An algorithm was developed that uses all the functions produced at the steps above and does the following:
 1. detects if dog, human, dog and human or neither of them are present in an image given as input.
 2. plots the image with a greeting message appropriate to the identified content
 3. plots the top-5 classes and their probabilities.
+Note that the CNNs used in this implementation is that from Step5 because the achieved accuracy was much larger (>70% versus 22%).

 # Limitations
 * Haare classifier does not recognise faces in all images.
 * The entire workflow is a bit "cranky" to run at the moment.

-## Future work
+# Future work
 OpenCV offers some deep-learning algoorithms for face detection in their [dnn module](https://github.com/opencv/opencv/tree/master/samples/dnn/face_detector).
 Those models can be implemented in Cafee using:
 1. a Caffee model file `deploy.prototxt`